Omerr/research-guide/chapters/notes.md

 1. Connect the Research to the Product.
 2. Ask the right questions.
 3. Puruse the right heuristics to answer these questions.

+To the methodology - add: Make them write a jouranl!

+Taking shortcuts - 80-20 rule.